Family rights: International Covenant on Economic, Social and Cultural Rights

 The International Covenant on Economic, Social and Cultural Rights (ICESCR) was also adopted by the General Assembly on 16 December 1966, however it did not enter into force till nine years after it opened for signature on 3 January 1976.
 Article 10(1) provides for the right to family:

-Europe
+By region

+European Union

 Within Europe the European Convention on Human Rights and the European Social Charter stand as foundational human rights instruments.

 European Convention on Human Rights

 Article 8 of the European Convention on Human Rights (ECHR) states:

-The Article imposes both positive and negative obligations on States; not only is the State required to protect its constituents from arbitrary interference in family life by public authorities, it must also provide within its domestic legal system safeguards that allow the development of a “normal family life”.
-It is clear that Article 8 applies to both “legitimate” and “illegitimate” family, with no distinction between the two qualifications within the Convention.
+The Article imposes both positive and negative obligations on States; not only is the State required to protect its constituents from arbitrary interference in family life by public authorities, it must also provide within its domestic legal system safeguards that allow the development of a "normal family life".
+It is clear that Article 8 applies to both "legitimate" and "illegitimate" family, with no distinction between the two qualifications within the Convention.